samplchallenges/SAMPL7/physical_property/permeability/permeability_challenge_instructions.md

 For each molecule, we are asking participants to predict the log of the apparent permeability coefficient log<sub>*P*<sub>*app*</sub></sub>.
 Experimental PAMPA permeability measurements include effective permeability and membrane retention.

+We would like to note that compounds `SM35`, `SM36` and `SM37` are enantiopure and have a chiral center.
+All other compounds are not chiral.

 - Fill one [`submission_template/permeability_prediction_template.csv`](submission_template/permeability_prediction_template.csv) template for all molecules predicted with one method.
 You may submit predictions from multiple methods, but you should fill a separate template file for each different method.